-Classification: CTE Prerequisite: None

-Recommended for 9, 10, or 11
+Classification: CTE Prerequisite: None Recommended for 9, 10 Credit: 1 RW

 Preparing for College and Careers addresses the knowledge, skills, and behaviors all students need to be prepared for success in college, career, and life.
 The focus of the course is the impact of today's choices on tomorrow's possibilities.
-Topics include:

-- Learning about the self

-- Career exploration and planning

-- Investigating post-secondary options

-- Organization & Planning

-- Study skills and note-taking
+Topics include: organization and planning, study skills and note-taking, learning about the self, career exploration and planning, and investigating post-secondary options.